Have you tried to learn English with YouTube?

 It has real people and real-life situations, so you get a true feel for how people really speak English.

 From one of the world’s most famous broadcasting companies (the British Broadcasting Corporation) comes a bunch of free English language lessons.
 They’re in a variety of formats such as real-life situations, cartoons and interviews.

 There’s also a really cool collection of videos for words you’ll hear in the news.
 The videos are short but filled with a lot of really good information.

 The British Council’s Learn English Kids is a superb channel that’s packed with animated videos of nursery rhymes.
-Each well-produced video features entertaining cartoons and subtitles in English.
+Each well-produced English language video features entertaining cartoons and subtitles in English.

-The channel also features a ‘word of the week’ video where you can see and hear children from around the world say a new word.
+The channel also features a “word of the week” English language video series where you can see and hear children from around the world say a new word.

 VOA is something a bit different.
 The channel offers subtitled news reports that are read out at slower speeds than normal.
 This gives the viewer time to hear every word clearly and to see the shape of the announcer’s mouth as he or she reads the script.